"Alberta Wetlands: From Classification to Policy" Course

 Calgary Session - Introduction to the Assessment of Wetland Functions and Benefits Workshop

-Under the new Alberta Wetland Policy, wetland management in the Province of Alberta is moving towards a functional approach, where the purpose of wetland mitigation is to maintain wetland functions and benefits rather than just total wetland area.
+Under the new Alberta Wetland Policy, wetland management in the Province of Alberta is moving towards a values-based approach, where the purpose of wetland mitigation is to maintain wetland functions and benefits rather than just total wetland area.
 This module will introduce participants to the assessment of wetlands functions, values, and ecosystem services.
 It will include information on the various wetland functions and benefits to be considered for protection under the old and new policies.
 It will also provide an introduction to some of the tools used for assessing wetland functions and benefits, including the US Environmental Protection Agency's Wetland Ecosystem Services Protocol for the United States (WESPUS) tool.

 In-house Training Sessions

 Aquality offers the option of a customizable in-house Wetlands Course.
 Ideal for large companies and organizations!
 For more information on this option please contact Aquality Environmental at (780) 757-5530 or email at email@example.com.